Everyday Wanderer is not your typical travel blog.

 While I love living vicariously through the adventures of those travel bloggers, you’ve got to love the life you live.

-This is the travel blog of a middle-aged, Midwestern, single mom of four who was bitten by the travel bug as a preschooler when her family moved abroad for the first time.
-Because I was lucky enough to live half of my most formative childhood years abroad and have been able to frequently travel as an adult — both for work and pleasure — I understand the tremendous benefits of travel.
+Everyday Wanderer is the travel blog of a middle-aged, Midwestern, single mom of four who was bitten by the travel bug as a preschooler when her family moved abroad for the first time.
+Because I lived half of my most formative childhood years abroad and have frequently traveled as an adult — both for work and pleasure — I understand the tremendous benefits of travel.
 But as a single mom with four kids, three cats, and a mortgage, I also know that not everyone is in a position to travel the world for a living.

-This blog is for the majority of us who love to travel but aren’t able to be professional travel bloggers.
-This site is for everyday wanderers.
+This travel blog is for the majority of us who love to travel but aren’t able to be professional travel bloggers.
+Everyday Wanderer is a travel blog for people with wanderlust and a real life.
+This blog is for everyday wanderers.

 I selected this photo to introduce you to my four children for a few reasons:

 - It’s a few years old, so it gives them a bit of anonymity

 - Every time I look at it, I laugh!
 It illustrates perfectly what happens when your “baby” is forced to become a middle child at age 6.

 Bo and Juliette, in the back, are my twins.
 They are now 19-years-old and off at college.
 The rest of us are still adjusting to life without them, and generally failing.

 Charlotte, on the right, is a senior in high school.
 I’m in denial that she is also headed off to college soon.